 Director of Advancement - Mary Chris Foxworthy

 Mary Chris has a BA from Marygrove College in Food Science and Nutrition and Communications from the University of Detroit.
 She has worked in marketing and fundraising for schools, non-profits, and corporations since graduation in 1974.
 Mary Chris particularly enjoys working in schools.
 She says the energy in a school is contagious and that she enjoys seeing the world through the eyes of children.
-Along with her husband, she enjoys spending time with their two adopted Korean children and their Morgan horses.
+Along with her husband, she enjoys spending time with their two adult, adopted Korean children and their Morgan horses.
 Her husband and children are often seen at Oakland Steiner events.

 Bookkeeper - Anne Smith